lucasmacosta/url-shortener/README.md

 ### Running tests

 Tests are ran with the `npm run test -w backend` command.
-For now only E2E are implemented, using the same in-memory sqlite DB than when running the API in development mode.
+For now only E2E are implemented, using an in-memory sqlite DB.

+### Creating migrations

+Use the `npm run db:migrations:generate -w backend` command to generate migrations, for instance like this: `npm run db:migrations:generate -w backend -- --name create-urls-table`.
+It will generate a .js file under the `packages/backend/src/migrations` folder, rename it to .ts and follow the guidelines from the existing migrations.

+### Creating migrations

+UJse the `npm run db:migrations:run -w backend` command to update the DB to the latest schema.

 ### Using a different database